Skocimis/shortest-path-among-obstacles/README.md

 Press calculate path button - show the shortest path<br><br>

 Vertices in polygons have to go in clockwise order in order for algorithm to work. <br>
-The algorithm does not yet handle the case of 3 colinear vertices.